RedHatGov/fips-openjdk-rhel/README.md

 The first listed provider should be `SunPKCS11-NSS-FIPS` which indicates that FIPS is correctly configured for Java.
-The optional command line parameter, `com.redhat.fips` defaults to `true` when the system is in FIPS mode.
+The optional command line parameter, `com.redhat.fips` defaults to `true` when the system is in FIPS mode and the `security.useSystemPropertiesFile=true` in the `java.security` policy file..

 When in FIPS mode, setting the `com.redhat.fips=false` parameter enables the default non-FIPS JCA/JCE providers.

     java -Djava.security.properties=$HOME/java.security.properties \
         -Dcom.redhat.fips=false ListProviders | head

+The above commands assume that the `security.useSystemPropertiesFile=true` in the `java.security` policy file.
+If you change that value to `false` in either the global policy file or via a command-line override then the `com.redhat.fips` value is ignored and OpenJDK does not follow the system-wide cryptographic policy.

 ## List the keys in the NSS database
 The overrides in the `java.security.properties` file can also be